 Evelyn Achille de Rothschild (1886-1917)

-He was a close friend of his cousin, Neil Primrose, the son of Hannah Rosebery, whose family also joined the summer parties.
+He was a close friend of his cousin, Neil Primrose (1882-1917), the son of the Earl and Countess of Rosebery, Lady Rosebery was Hannah Rothschild) (1851-1890), and the Roseberys also joined the summer parties.
 Evelyn was an exceptionally fine horseman.
 He went to Trinity College, Cambridge in 1904, and in 1907 became Joint Master of the Cambridge University Draghounds.
 He twice represented the University in the Grind and rode the winners of several races in the University Steeplechases.

 The First World War

-Evelyn Achille served as a Major in the Bucks Yeomanry, and was mobilized with his Regiment on the outbreak of the War. ln August, 1914, he was promoted Captain and left for Egypt in April, 1915.
+Evelyn Achille served as a Major in the Bucks Yeomanry (Royal Bucks Hussars), and was mobilised with his Regiment on the outbreak of the War. ln August 1914, he was promoted to the rank of Captain and left for Egypt in April 1915.
 He was then sent to Gallipoli, where he was temporarily in command of the Regiment, but after three months there was invalided to the base.
-He remained in Egypt till his death on November 17th, 1917, and was present at both Battles of Gaza.
-In March, 1917, he became Major.
-He was wounded in the Yeomanry charge on El Mughar on November 13th, 1917, and died in the Citadel Hospital, Cairo, four days later.
-His cousin Neil Primrose fell on the same day.
+He remained in Egypt was present at both Battles of Gaza.
+In March 1917, he was promoted to Major.
+He was wounded in the Yeomanry charge on El Mughar (Palestine) on 13 November 1917, and died of wounds sustained in battle in the Citadel Hospital, Cairo, four days later.
+His cousin Neil Primrose was killed in the same battle.
 The Officer Commanding the Bucks Yeomanry wrote:

 "The Regiment was taking part in a mounted charge on the Turkish infantry, who were very strongly posted on some high ground, El Mughair.
 I attacked with the Regiment in column of squadrons, and Evelyn was with the 2nd Squadron and was to take command of the two leading Squadrons on reaching the objective.
 We had some two miles of open country to cross, which was fairly swept by machine-gun and rifle fire.
 It was about half-way across this plain that Evelyn was struck down by a bullet.
 After all his death was a glorious one, killed when charging at the head of his men of Bucks.”